TenJet Procedure in Houston for Greater Trochanteric Bursitis & Gluteus Tendinopathy

 Schedule Your TenJet Consultation with Dr. Silky Patel

-Is the TenJet procedure considered surgery?
+Is the TenJet procedure painful?

-Does the TenJet procedure hurt?
+Is the TenJet procedure better than surgery?

 Is the TenJet procedure covered by insurance?